akshaybabloo/gollahalli.com/content/blog/2021/1/creating-custom-widget-for-qlistwidget-in-qt-6.md

 #### void setText(const QString &text)

-This method sets the text of the QLabel in the ui, whose name is given as `label`
+This method sets the text of the QLabel in the UI, whose name is given as `label`

 ```cpp
 void CustomWidget::setText(const QString &text) {